 All the details about advancement from Scout rank through Eagle rank can be found in the current version of the Boy Scout Handbook.
-Note that rank requirements were revised in 2019, so be sure you are checking the right version of the Handbook.
 The latest advancement requirements can also be found on the BSA website Advancement and Awards Page.

 HOW TO EARN MERIT BADGES

 For ranks after First Class, advancement includes both Scouting activities and merit badges.
 Think of merit badges as hands-on labs focused on a particular topic – with over 139 merit badges available, you can explore things that interest you: skiing, hiking, biking, medicine, electronics, photography, first aid, boating, canoeing, welding, fingerprinting, shooting sports, and more … the full list is on the BSA website Merit Badge Page.

 The Spirit of Adventure Council also runs online merit badge programs.